tech-otaku/macos-user-image/README.md

 # macos-user-image

-Tested and working on macOS upto and inluding macOS 11.0 Big Sur Developer Beta 9 [build 20A5384c].
+Tested and working on macOS up to and including macOS 12 Monterey Developer Beta 2 [21A5268h].

 ## Purpose